-The Asian Art department and I have been hard at work consigning over the summer months and are thrilled to show you a preview of some of the most exciting lots coming up for sale.
+The Asian Art department are thrilled to show you a preview of just a few of the most exciting lots coming up for sale.

 A selection of Fine Chinese Paintings will be featured on 18 November, continuing our commitment to this field, and will include works by 20th Century giants Qi Baishi, Pu Ru as well as an album of Imperial flags by the Imperial Court artist Qingkuang.

-Highlights among the lots for Asian Art include a massive blue and white Jiajing Imperial fishbowl with dragons coiled around the exterior, impressive Kangxi and Transitional vases including a rare soldier vase, and a range of Imperial and scholarly ceramics and works of art.
+Some highlights among the more than 1,000 lots for Asian Art include a massive blue and white Jiajing Imperial fishbowl with dragons coiled around the exterior, impressive Kangxi and Transitional vases including a rare soldier vase, and a range of Imperial and scholarly ceramics and works of art.

-See below for more information on these exciting lots and as our final and biggest Asian Art sale of 2021, there is still time to sell with us so please get in touch with me for a free and confidential valuation.
+See below for more information on these extraordinary lots, for our final and biggest Asian Art sale of 2021.

 - Lazarus Halstead, Head of Asian Art